AP exam results

 Qualified DMA and MA applicants in Early Music will generally have scored 155 on the verbal section, and 148 on the quantitative section of the GRE.

-Qualified DMA and MM applicants in Music Education will generally have scored 155 or higher on the verbal section, and 148 or higher on the quantitative section of the GRE.
+Qualified DMA and MM applicants in Music Teaching and Learning will generally have scored 155 or higher on the verbal section, and 148 or higher on the quantitative section of the GRE.

 DMA Written Examination

 All DMA applicants who perform a live audition and who are applying to programs for which the GRE is not required must sit for a written examination on the weekend of their live audition.
 Additional details regarding the DMA Written Examination can be found here: http://music.usc.edu/admission/auditions/

 English Language Test Requirement – TOEFL / IELTS